-• The proposed park consists of pickleball courts, a basketball court, picnic ramadas, and trails with 70 parking spaces located at Ashler Hills Drive at 74th Drive in the City of Scottsdale, Arizona.

-- The proposed development is anticipated to generate 410 weekday daily trips, 47 trips during the typical weekday AM peak hour, 46 trips during the typical weekday PM peak hour, and 56 trips during the Saturday peak hour. - The 24-hour bi-directional counts conducted along Ashler Hills Drive determined that there are approximately 521 total daily trips (269 eastbound approach and 252 westbound approach).
-The site generated weekday daily total will add only 410 trips and the east development site generated weekday daily total is projected to add 720 trips onto Ashler Hills Drive projecting the average daily to 1,643 total daily trips. - Based on the highest peak hour generating less than 50 trips during the AM peak hour and only 56 trips estimated for the Saturday peak hour it was assumed that 70 parking spaces would be sufficient for the park. - The results of the queue storage calculations indicate a queue storage of 25-feet for the eastbound left into the site.
-Based on Google Earth, there are approximately 230-feet of storage that can be queue back to the raised median on the west of the driveway.
-Per the site plan, a queue storage length of 93-feet was proposed for the eastbound left turn lane.
+- The proposed park consists of pickleball courts, a basketball court, picnic ramadas, and trails with 70 parking spaces located at Ashler Hills Drive at 74th Drive in the City of Scottsdale, Arizona. - The proposed development is anticipated to generate 410 weekday daily trips, 60 trips during the typical weekday AM peak hour, 46 trips during the typical weekday PM peak hour, and 67 trips during the Saturday peak hour. - The 24-hour bi-directional counts conducted along Ashler Hills Drive determined that there are approximately 521 total daily trips (269 eastbound approach and 252 westbound approach).
+The daily volumes were then grown to 2023 year by an expansion factor of 1.010.
+Resulting in 527 total daily trips (272 eastbound approach and 255 westbound approach).
+The site generated weekday daily total will add only 410 trips (with 98% to/from west of the site and 2% to/from east of the site) and the east development site generated weekday daily total is projected to add 720 trips onto Ashler Hills Drive projecting the average daily to 1,649 total daily trips. - Based on the highest peak hour generating 60 trips during the AM peak hour and only 67 trips estimated for the Saturday peak hour it was assumed that 70 parking spaces would be sufficient for the park.